rubencaro/fiber_connection_pool/README.md

 you execute a block of code over it.
 It must return a connection instance, and it will be put inside the pool in place of the failed one.
 It can be the same instance after being fixed, or maybe a new one.
 The call to `with_failed_connection` must be made from the very same fiber that raised the exception.
+The failed connection will be kept out of the pool, and reserved for treatment, only if the exception is one of the given in `treated_exceptions`.
+Otherwise `with_failed_connection` will raise `NoReservedConnection`.

 Also the reference to the failed connection will be lost after any method execution from that fiber.
 So you must call `with_failed_connection` before any other method that may acquire a new instance from the pool.

 Any reference to a failed connection is released when the fiber is dead, but as you must access it from the fiber itself, worry should not.

 Save data
 -------------------